jcosborn/qex/src/experimental/graph/DESIGN.md

 This package prefers construction-time checks over late coercion.

+Public graph-building operators should preserve concrete node types whenever the result type is known. `Gvalue` is the erased storage type used by core hooks, node input arrays, apply results, and other genuinely opaque boundaries; it is not a general operator-dispatch surface.

 Two consequences matter across modules:

 - `copyCompatible` is a real semantic contract, not a convenience predicate